X-Line Plantar Fasciitis Insoles

-The Condition Specific PF insole is one of very few foot orthotic devices specifically designed for heel pain caused by plantar fasciitis also known plantarfasciopathy,heel spurs, policeman’s heel, or postman’s heel.
+The Condition Specific PF plantar fasciitis insole is one of very few foot orthotic insoles specifically designed for heel pain relief caused by plantar fasciitis also known plantar fasciopathy, heel spurs, policeman’s heel, or postman’s heel.

-- Incorporates more heel protection features than any other orthotic device available
+- Plantar fasciitis insoles are products that incorporate more heel protection features for feet than any other orthotic device available

-- Shock-dot dell positioned to most painful spot on heel
+- Shock-dot well-positioned to the most painful spot on the heel

 - Deep heel cup and midfoot cradle to reduce heel pressure

-- Heel raise and heel rocker to reduce stress on the plantarfascia during walking
+- Heel raise and heel rocker to reduce stress during walking

 - Brush nylon cover for softness

-- Heel pain that is worse in the morning or rising from rest
+- Heel discomfort that is worse in the morning or rising from rest

-- Heel pain during longer periods of exercise and standing
+- Plantar fasciitis pain during long periods of exercise and standing

 - Can help relieve other foot and calf symptoms that develop with the plantar fasciitis